 Yes, our conversation is confidential.
 Your privacy is protected by federal and state law.
-We can’t even report crimes you talk about, except child or adult abuse.
+We can’t even report crimes you talk about, except child or other abuse detailed below.
 If your family calls here, we won’t admit we know who you are.
 If we see you in the market or at a concert, we won’t say hello unless you do– that way, nobody will ask you how we know each other.

 Child abuse, elder abuse, dependent adult abuse

-If you give us reason to suspect that abuse has happened, we will report what we know to the local family services office.
-“Child abuse” includes downloading or possessing child pornography.
+If we have reason to suspect that abuse has happened, we will report what we know to the local family services office.
+“Child abuse” includes downloading or possessing child pornography, letting kids see violence between parents, and letting them be around drug abuse, as well as direct abuse and neglect.
+It does apply to things that happened to you, an adult client, when you were under 18.

 If we believe you are currently suicidal, we will pass information to the emergency services and/or others to protect your life.